Quiet Letters

 Changes

-If a future version of Quiet Letters ever adds something that changes the privacy posture (for example, opt-in advertising in v1.1 — currently a deferred consideration), this page will be updated and the change called out in the in-app release notes before the new version ships.
+Version 1.1 (May 2026) added two opt-in features described above: iCloud sync for gameplay statistics (see What stays on your device) and the Send feedback form (see Feedback you send us).
+If a future version changes the privacy posture further (for example, opt-in advertising — currently a deferred consideration), this page will be updated and the change called out in the in-app release notes before the new version ships.

 Contact